NannyScheduler/NannyScheduler-API-Justin/README.md

 # NannyScheduler-Backend-API

 ## Introduction
-The Nanny Scheduler API, designed by Justin Irabor (mogwai), can be found [here:] (https://nanny-scheduler-api.herokuapp.com/) (bare linkin' here: https://nanny-scheduler-api.herokuapp.com/)
+The Nanny Scheduler API, designed by Justin Irabor (mogwai), can be found [here.](https://nanny-scheduler-api.herokuapp.com/)

 It handles four different databases with their distinct endpoints.